elleish/IBMDS-Final-Project/README.md

-I’m currently learning the IBM Data Science course with some exercises and tests.
-This repository is developed to pass the course tests and final exercises.
+This repository is developed to pass tests and exercises of the IBM Data Science courses.